JacksonKuo/blog/_posts/2025-1-21-app-defense-part-1.markdown

     * verify(foobar, never())
     * assertEquals()
 * integration tests:
-    * between two (or more) objects
+    * 1) between two (or more) objects
-    * object and framework capability
+    * 2) object and framework capability
-    * app with persistence layer
+    * 3) app with persistence layer
     * don't neccessrily have to mock dependencies. can still mock if test doesn't care about that specific service
     * use a in-memory database such as H2, use real db can cause latencies
-    * in a spring app, generally use integration test sto verify app's behavior correctly interacts with the capabilities Spring provides
+    * in a spring app, generally use integration tests to verify app's behavior correctly interacts with the capabilities Spring provides
     * spring integration test: enables spring to create beans and configure the context
     * @MockBean (springboot annotation, not spring)
     * can you @Autowired to inject the object
-    * if we upgrade spring version and DI no longer worked, test would fail
+    * if we upgrade spring version and DI no longer worked, test would fail[^3]
     * use unit test to validate components and spring integration test to validate integration scenarios. don't use spring integration tests to validate component's behavior. waste of time and resources

 # References